info201b-au2022/project-cadej09/tabs/report.md

 ## Discussion:
 Discuss importance and/or implications of your findings (About 400 words.)
+-For our research question, **Did the crime get worse or better during the years we suffered from COVID-19?** it is important to note social movements occurring towards the beginning of 2020.
+In June of 2020 we see the rise of the Black Lives Matter movement and its protests that people took advantage of and committed crimes during.
+Since the peak of the movement in June we can see an increase of crimes but also the remnants of the beginning of the movement.
+It had a large impact on the population, positively and negatively and unfortunately, crime might have derived from that.
+Positively, we can see a decrease of crime towards our current day and hopefully that trend continues.

 ## Conclusion:
 Give the reader a summary point, the key point that you will like your audience to leave with.
 (About 400 words.)